martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 ### Configuring options that accept arguments

-It is possible to make use of the [`#on_option_with_arg`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option_with_arg(flag%3AString|Symbol%2Carg%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method in order to configure a specific command option with an associated argument.
+It is possible to make use of the [`#on_option_with_arg`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option_with_arg(flag%3AString|Symbol%2Carg%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method to configure a specific command option with an associated argument.
 This method will configure a command option (eg. `--option`) and an associated argument.
-It expects a flag name, an argument name, a description, and it yields a block to let the command properly assign the option argument to the command object at execution time:
+It expects a flag name, an argument name, and a description.
+It yields a block to let the command properly assign the option to the command object at execution time:

 ```crystal
 on_option_with_arg(:option, :arg, "The name of the option") { @arg = arg }